✂️ Segmentation¶

 -

-This paper formally defines the UAV Reasoning Segmentation task, constructs the DRSeg benchmark comprising 10K high-resolution UAV images with chain-of-thought reasoning annotations, and proposes the dual-path pixel-level multimodal large language model PixDLM as a strong baseline.
+This paper defines the UAV Reasoning Segmentation task, constructs the DRSeg benchmark containing 10K high-resolution UAV images with Chain-of-Thought (CoT) annotations, and proposes a dual-path pixel-level multimodal large language model, PixDLM, as a baseline.

 - Pointer-CAD: Unifying B-Rep and Command Sequences via Pointer-based Edges & Faces Selection